gchilton1102/Pipeline_Project/README.md

 When testing with the sample data, include the sample data after the -i flag

-The following is the command to run with the sample data on the command line, make sure you are working in the Pipeline_Project directory:
+The following is the command to run with the sample data on the command line, make sure you are working in the Pipeline_Project_Grace_Chilton directory:

 python3 wrapper.py -i sample_data/